On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Abstract

 \section{Abstract}

 Reinforcement learning with verifiable rewards (RLVR) has been a main driver of recent breakthroughs in large reasoning models.
 Yet it remains a mystery how rewards based solely on final outcomes can help overcome the long-horizon barrier to extended reasoning.
-To understand this, we develop a theory of the training dynamics of RL for transformers on compositional reasoning tasks.
-Our theory characterizes how the effectiveness of RLVR is governed by the smoothness of the difficulty spectrum.
-When data contains abrupt discontinuities in difficulty, learning undergoes grokking-type phase transitions, producing prolonged plateaus before progress recurs.
-In contrast, a smooth difficulty spectrum leads to a \textit{relay effect}: persistent gradient signals on easier problems elevate the model's capabilities to the point where harder ones become tractable, resulting in steady and continuous improvement.
-Our theory explains how RLVR can improve performance at the edge of competence, and suggests that appropriately designed data mixtures can yield scalable gains.
-As a technical contribution, our analysis develops and adapts tools from Fourier analysis on finite groups to our setting.
-We validate the predicted mechanisms empirically via synthetic experiments.
+To understand this, we develop a theory of the training dynamics of RLVR for transformers on compositional reasoning tasks.
+Our theory shows that mixed-difficulty training naturally induces an \textbf{implicit curriculum}: without any explicit schedule, easier problems become learnable first and shape the frontier for harder ones, creating a learning progression from easy to hard during optimization.
+The effectiveness of this curriculum is governed by the smoothness of the difficulty spectrum.
+When the spectrum is smooth, training dynamics enter a well-behaved \textit{relay} regime, in which persistent gradient signals on easier problems make slightly harder ones tractable and keep training at the edge of competence.
+When the spectrum contains abrupt discontinuities, training undergoes grokking-type phase transitions with prolonged plateaus before progress recurs.
+As a technical contribution, our analysis develops and adapts techniques from Fourier analysis on finite groups to our setting.
+We validate the predicted mechanisms empirically via controlled synthetic experiments and real-model RLVR runs.